$\gamma$-hadron spectra in p + Pb collisions at $\sqrt{s_{\rm NN}}=5.02$ TeV: pQCD parton model

 where $x_{\rm T}=2p_{\rm T}/\sqrt{s}$, $x_b=x_ax_{\rm T}e^{-y}/(2x_a-x_{\rm T}e^y)$, $x_{a{\rm min}}=x_{\rm T}e^y/(2-x_{\rm T}e^{-y})$, $f_a(x_a,\mu^2)$ is parton distribution functions (PDF's) which we take from CT14 parameterization \cite{Hou:2016nqm} and $d\sigma_{ab\rightarrow \gamma d}/d\hat{t}$ are the tree-level $2 \to 2$ partonic scattering cross sections.
 The NLO correction at $\mathcal {O}(\alpha_e \alpha_s^2)$ order included in our calculation contains $2\rightarrow2$ virtual diagrams and $2\rightarrow3$ tree diagrams.

 Taking into account of the initial-state cold nuclear matter (CNM) effect, one can write down the invariant cross section of direct photon productions in p + A as \cite{Zhou:2010zzm},

-where $ t_A(\vec{r})$ is the nuclear thickness function given by the Woods-Saxon distribution \cite{Jacobs:2000wy}.
-Since one of the incoming partons comes from a nucleus, the PDF in the nuclear target should be the nuclear modified PDF $f_{a/A}(x_a,\mu^2)$ \cite{Wang:1996yf,Li:2001xa}:
+where $ t_A(\vec{b})$ is the nuclear thickness function at an impact-parameter $\vec b$ given by the Woods-Saxon distribution \cite{Jacobs:2000wy}.
+Since one of the incoming partons comes from a nucleus, the PDF in the nuclear target should be the nuclear modified PDF $f_{a/A}(x_a,\mu^2,\vec{b})$ \cite{Wang:1996yf,Li:2001xa}:

-where $Z$ is the proton number of the nucleus.
-The nuclear modification factor $S_{a/A}(x_a,\mu^2)$ of the PDFs will be given by the EPPS16 \cite{Eskola:2016oht} parameterization.
+where $Z$ and $A$ are the charge and mass number of the nucleus, respectively.
+The nuclear modification factor$S_{a/A}(x_a,\mu^2,\vec{b})$ of the PDFs will be given by the EPPS16 \cite{Eskola:2016oht} parameterization.